Work. Learn. Teach.

 Master of Science in Nursing Online: Nursing Education Specialization

 For a total of 33 credit hours, the Nursing Education Specialization of the Master of Science in Nursing Online degree is designed to prepare nurses to teach in post-secondary nursing programs, including schools of practical nursing, associate degree programs, and baccalaureate programs.
-The master’s in nursing education track also prepares leaders for staff education positions within a healthcare system or public health organizations.
+The master’s in nursing education track also prepares leaders for staff education positions within a health care system or public health organizations.

 Discover Your Next Step